You’ve done the research. You’ve made the calls. Before you order anything or give your contractor the green light, do a final check.

 Need to revisit something before you call it final?
 Here’s the full series:

-You’re not alone in this — and I’m so glad you’re here.
+You’re not doing this alone.
+Glad you’re here.